 Meet the Black founders thriving in London

-In the month of October, London celebrates its rich Black history and how it's been shaped by its Black communities, from Notting Hill to Brixton.
+In the month of October, London celebrates its rich Black history and how it's been shaped by its Black communities.

-For 2025, the theme of Black History Month UK is "Standing firm in Power and Pride" – an invitation to reflect on the many accomplishments and rights that Black activists, creatives and entrepreneurs have fought for over time.
+For 2025, the theme of Black History Month UK is "Standing firm in Power and Pride" – an invitation to reflect on the many accomplishments and rights fought for by Black activists, creatives and entrepreneurs over time.

-There's both power and pride in starting up your own business in London as a Black founder – so we're bringing you the stories of founders we've supported and what it's like running a business in London.
+There is both power and pride in starting up your own business in London as a Black founder – so we're bringing you the stories of founders we've supported on their journey and what it's like running a business in London.

 Perhaps this could set you off on your own journey to owning a London SME?
-If you're curious about this, there's plenty of resources to get started and even a free consultation to support you.
+If you're curious about this, there are plenty of resources to get started and even a free consultation to support you.

-Hagos Guesh, founder of the Golden Ethiopian Coffee Roasters
+Hagos Guesh, from the Golden Ethiopian Coffee Roasters

 If you know your coffee, then you need to visit Hagos' small coffee roaster in Tottenham.
-Founded by Hagos himself, the company sources its speciality coffee (100% Arabica beans) from Ethiopia and hand-roasts it in small batches to preserve and retain the coffee's natural flavour.
+Founded by Hagos himself, this speciality coffee (100% Arabica beans) is sourced ethically from Ethiopia and hand roasted in small batches to preserve and retain the natural flavour of the coffee.

-The Golden Ethiopian Coffee Roasters is all about community.
-Besides being a great spot to catch up with a friend over coffee, Hagos provides barista and coffee-roasting training for unemployed and young refugees.
-Find out more about Hagos' story below.
+The Golden Ethiopian Coffee Roasters is all about community – and a great spot to catch up with a friend over coffee.

 What would you say to your younger self?